 • Examples of key sociological theories include the structural-functional approach, symbolic interactionism, and conflict theory.

-As the renowned sociologist C. Wright Mills once said, "The sociological imagination enables us to grasp history and biography and the relations between the two within society.
+• As the renowned sociologist C. Wright Mills once said, "The sociological imagination enables us to grasp history and biography and the relations between the two within society.
 That is its task and its promise."

-Structural functionalism, a sociological perspective, perceives society as a complex system composed of interconnected parts.
+, a sociological perspective, perceives society as a complex system composed of interconnected parts.
 These parts, akin to the organs of a living organism, work in harmony to maintain social order and cater to the biological and social needs of individuals.

-This perspective, which has its roots in the writings of Herbert Spencer, was further developed by sociologists like Émile Durkheim and Alfred Radcliffe-Brown.
+This perspective, which has its roots in the writing s of Herbert Spencer, was further developed by sociologists like Émile Durkheim and Alfred Radcliffe-Brown.

 The structural functionalist perspective likens society to a living organism where each part performs a specific function for the organism's survival.
 In this context, social institutions such as family, education, religion, and government are seen as crucial elements that maintain stability and cohesion in society.

 A key insight from this perspective is the emphasis on the interconnectedness of various social institutions and their contribution to the overall functioning of society.
-It suggests that when each part fulfills its function effectively, society can maintain stability and thrive.
+It suggests that when each part fulfils its function effectively, society can maintain stability and thrive.

-For instance, a study by Ciobanu, Androniceanu, and Lazaroiu (2019) highlights the role of human resource policies and practices in building a positive work environment that encourages communication, innovation, and proactive attitudes and behaviors.
+For instance, a study by Ciobanu, Androniceanu, and Lazaroiu (2019) highlights the role of human resource policies and practices in building a positive work environment that encourages communication, innovation, and proactive attitudes and behaviours.

 Here are some key insights and important facts about structural functionalism: